-Operatic roles to date include Jupiter in Orphée aux Enfers at the Hackney Empire, Melisso in Alcina, Count Almaviva in The Marriage of Figaro for Hampstead Garden Opera; Vicar in Albert Herring for Mid Wales Opera Young Artists; Falke in Die Fledermaus for Cambridge University Opera; and Starveling in A Midsummer Night’s Dream for Shadwell Opera at the Edinburgh Fringe.
+Operatic roles to date include Peachum Die Dreigroschenoper, Jupiter Orphée aux Enfers at Hackney Empire, Melisso Alcina for Royal Academy Opera, Count Almaviva The Marriage of Figaro for Hampstead Garden Opera; Vicar Albert Herring for Mid Wales Opera Young Artists; Falke Die Fledermaus for Cambridge University Opera; and Starveling A Midsummer Night’s Dream for Shadwell Opera at the Edinburgh Fringe.

-Nicholas has appeared as a soloist at the Wigmore Hall, Barbican Hall, Concertgebouw, Palau de la Música Catalana, Bozar Brussels, KKL Luzern, and Philharmonie de Paris with conductors including Sir John Eliot Gardiner and Sir Roger Norrington.
-In 2015-16 he made his recital debuts at the Oxford Lieder Festival, Two Moors Festival, Roman River Festival, and the Ryedale Festival.
+Nicholas has appeared as a soloist at the Barbican Hall, Concertgebouw Amsterdam, Palau de la Música Catalana, Bozar Brussels, KKL Luzern, and the Philharmonie de Paris with conductors including Sir John Eliot Gardiner, Ton Koopman, and Sir Roger Norrington.
+He has established a successful duo partnership with pianist Jâms Coleman, and together they have performed recitals at Wigmore Hall, the Oxford Lieder Festival, Two Moors Festival, Roman River Festival, and the Ryedale Festival.